Identifying Search Terms for Your Literature Review

 Examples of database-controlled vocabularies include:

 Match each keyword to its corresponding subject heading and record these in your search log.
-Consider both broader and narrower terms to balance recall and precision.
+Consider both broader and narrower terms to balance recall with precision.

 Subject heading example for concept 2:

-- MeSH on Demand- Suggests MeSH terms based on article text and abstracts.
+MeSH on Demand is a helpful tool that suggests MeSH terms based on article text and abstracts.

 Step 5: Test your terms.